nextcloud/news/README.md

 ## FAQ

+### After updating to 4.x all my read articles reappear as unread
+We switched to a different feed parsing library which creates article ids differently than before.
+This means that the same article is not found in the database because it was generated with a different id.
+This should happen only once after the upgrade and there is no data loss.
+Unfortunately there is no fix for this since the id is a hash which can not be reversed, so a smooth transition is not possible.

 ### How do I reset the News app
 Delete the folder **owncloud/apps/news/** and **owncloud/data/news/**, then connect to your database and run the following commands where **oc\_** is your table prefix (defaults to oc\_)